Rhyslos/Rhyslos/README.md

 ## About Me

 My background combines technology with design education, which shapes how I approach building software.
-Where most developers think purely in terms of functionality, I also think about user experience and visual design, not as a separate discipline, but as part of writing good code.
+Where most developers think purely in terms of functionality, I also think about user experience and visual design, not as a separate discipline, but as part of developing good user experiences.

 Most of my projects start as tools I actually want to exist.
 I primarily build full-stack web apps in the JavaScript ecosystem, but I'm actively expanding into Android (Kotlin) and Game Dev (C# / Godot).